Air Transat Flight 236: Investigation

-Pilot error was also listed as one of the lead causes of the accident (for failing to identify the fuel leak, neglecting to shut down cross-feed after the first engine flamed out, and failing to follow standard operating procedures in possibly more than one case).
 Nevertheless, the pilots returned to a heroes' welcome from the Canadian press as a result of their successful unpowered landing.
 In 2002, Captain Piché was awarded the Superior Airmanship Award by the Air Line Pilots' Association.

 Aftermath

-Following the accident investigation, the French Directorate General for Civil Aviation (DGCA) issued F-2002-548B, requiring a detailed fuel-leak procedure in the flight manual and the need for crews to be aware of this.
+Following the accident investigation, the French Directorate General for Civil Aviation (DGAC) issued F-2002-548B, requiring a detailed fuel-leak procedure in the flight manual and the need for crews to be aware of this.
 This was later cancelled and replaced by F-2005-195.
 The US Federal Aviation Administration (FAA) issued AD 2006-02-01, effective February 3, 2006, requiring new airplane flight manual procedures to follow in the event of a fuel leak for Airbus Model A330 and A340 aircraft.

-The accident led to the DGCA and FAA issuing an airworthiness directive (AD), requiring all operators of Airbus models A318, A319, A320 and A321 narrow-body aircraft to revise their flight manuals, stressing that crews should check that any fuel imbalance is not caused by a fuel leak before opening the cross-feed valve.
+The accident led to the DGAC and FAA issuing an airworthiness directive (AD), requiring all operators of Airbus models A318, A319, A320 and A321 narrow-body aircraft to revise their flight manuals, stressing that crews should ensure that any fuel imbalance is not caused by a fuel leak before opening the cross-feed valve.
 The AD required all airlines operating these Airbus models to make revisions to the flight manuals before any further flights were allowed.
 The FAA gave a 15-day grace period before enforcing the AD.
 Airbus also modified its computer systems; the on-board computer now checks all fuel levels against the flight plan.
 It now gives a clear warning if fuel is being expended beyond the specified fuel consumption rate of the engines.
 Rolls-Royce also issued a bulletin advising of the incompatibility of the relevant engine parts.

-The aircraft was repaired and returned to service with Air Transat in December 2001, with the nickname "Azores Glider".
-It was placed into storage in March 2020 due to COVID-19 pandemic.
-On October 18, 2021, the aircraft made its last flight with Air Transat and was subsequently returned to the lessor AerCap.
-The aircraft was re-registered as N271AD and stored at Pinal Airpark.
-The future use of the aircraft is unknown.

-Related study
+This was the longest passenger aircraft glide without engines.

 Margaret McKinnon, a postdoctoral psychology student at Baycrest Health Sciences in Toronto at the time, was a passenger on her honeymoon on Flight 236.
 She and her colleagues recruited 15 other passengers in a study of post-traumatic stress disorder (PTSD), published in August 2014 in the academic journal Clinical Psychological Science, which compared details recalled by passengers with PTSD with those recalled by passengers without PTSD and with a control group.